xalaida/laravel-nuxt-docker/README.md

 ## API

-Here will be placed your Laravel app.
+Your Laravel app will be placed in the `/api` directory.

 ### Installation

 First, you need to create shared network, build API containers and init a new Laravel app.

-To do it, execute the `install.sh` script from the `/api` directory:
+To do it, execute the `install.sh` script:

 ```bash
 cd api